snuffop/Oxide-default/Area/Joyent/20251020131216--sysops-planning-meeting.md

 #### 2025 01 13

 - is this the first of the year?
 No
-- So  DX builds the hosts and we then make it live  and that is not fast enough. for DX  so   Whatever the fuck
+- So DX builds the hosts and we then make it live  and that is not fast enough.
+For DX  so   Whatever the fuck
 - So we need to answer accountability questions when we still have basic issues that block us from these same teams that have still not been answered
 - So we want a process and non ambiguous  process for handling issues but our R&R is  meh
 - the 5 why's
 - Emoji interpretation ?
-Really?  are you fucking kidding me?
+Really?
+Are you fucking kidding me?

 ### 2024